-Screenwriters must be aware that there is big move towards television series.
+Screenwriters must be aware that there is a big move toward television series.
 It seems to be the place to be if you want your writing to end up on the screen.

 Film will always be there but don’t be afraid to dip your toes in the long format.
 It might just serve you well.

-Write your hearts out, it’s just a matter of time before they’ll shouting at the door for fresh content, be ready.
+Write your hearts out, it’s just a matter of time before they’ll shout at the door for fresh content, be ready.

-After reading the play, the inspiration for attempting the adaptation to screenplay almost came immediately.
-Firstly I phoned Dana Snyman and had the conversation about the possibility of adapting it for the big screen.
-After getting the green light from Dana I started immediately to test the water with distributors, MNET, my partners at our production house, Bosbok Ses Films and Frank Opperman (who played Tienie in the one man show).
+After reading the play, the inspiration for attempting the adaptation to the screenplay almost came immediately.
+Firstly I phoned Dana Snyman and had a conversation about the possibility of adapting it for the big screen.
+After getting the green light from Dana I started immediately to test the water with distributors, MNET, my partners at our production house, Bosbok Ses Films and Frank Opperman (who played Tienie in the one-man show).

-I initially I didn’t get an overwhelming response from everybody, but enough to sit down and write the script in a attempt to show the non-believers at that stage what I saw and what I believed it could be.
+Initially, I didn’t get an overwhelming response from everybody, but enough to sit down and write the script in an attempt to show the non-believers at that stage what I saw and what I believed it could be.
 The moment the script was shared the support grew substantially.
-This was about August, September 2016.
+This was about August, and September 2016.